Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Annotating User Request-Making

 \subsection{Automating the annotation pipeline}

-To adapt the annotation to chat logs at the million-request scale, we seek to balance between automation and reliability.
-As the annotation of request segments is highly context-dependent and may involve intrinsic ambiguity, we implement a review-and-revise pipeline that simultaneously generates semi-supervised annotations and extends the available data for fine-tuning with consistent standards learned from human annotation.
+To adapt the annotation to chat logs at the million-request scale, we seek to balance between automation and reliability (consistency).
+We implement a review-and-revise pipeline that simultaneously generates semi-supervised annotations and extends the available data for fine-tuning with consistent standards learned from human annotation.

 The pipeline involves three contributors: a human annotator; an interim SotA LLM specialized in text understanding ($L$); and a smaller local LLM as full-scale annotator ($l$).
 We bootstrap from a small number of hand-labelled data, use $L$ as pseudo-reference for fine-tuning $l$, and eventually automate annotations with the fine-tuned local $l$.